MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 5. Select the **Football** game, and press the **Submit Form** button.
      > **Note**: The browser moved to a result page, and the following result is shown: Game name: Basketball, Votes: 1 Game name: Football, Votes: 1.

-6. Access the following relative URL in a new **Microsoft Edge** windowL:
+6. Access the following relative URL in a new **Microsoft Edge** window:

      - **/PollQuestions.html**
      > **Note**: See that in the URL, the port number of the new window should be identical to the previous window's port.